The widow of the late politician, Rt Hon James Brokenshire MP, is taking on a new fundraising challenge to mark the two-year anniversary of his death.

 I just want to play my part in giving people with lung cancer the same opportunity to live through the disease rather than die of it.
 James didn’t have that opportunity, but I know he would want others to.
 This is what drives me on.”

-The walk takes place on the brink of lung cancer awareness month, a key date in Cathy and Roy Castle Lung Cancer Foundation’s diary.
+The walk takes place just before lung cancer awareness month, a key date in Cathy’s and Roy Castle Lung Cancer Foundation’s diary.

-This year, the UK’s leading lung cancer charity will launch its Be Unforgettable campaign, challenging disease misconceptions and promoting self-advocacy to speed up diagnosis, especially amongst those who don’t fit the so-called lung cancer profile.
+This year, the UK’s leading lung cancer charity will launch its Be Unforgettable campaign.
+The campaign challenges disease misconceptions and encourages self-advocacy to speed up diagnosis, especially for people who don’t fit the so-called lung cancer profile.

-“This is what makes this awareness campaign so important; challenging those outdated and dangerous misconceptions which are inevitably taking our loved ones from us far too soon.”
+“This awareness campaign is so important.
+It challenges outdated and dangerous misconceptions that are taking our loved ones far too soon.”

 The Be Unforgettable campaign launches on Wednesday 1st November.
 You can also make a donation via the tribute page: https://jamesbrokenshire.muchloved.com/